OdatNurd/OverrideAudit/README.md

 Each section of the report is progressively indented so that it is possible to use Sublime code folding to hide away parts of the report as you work.

-As in the *Override Report*, the file names of the overrides support context menus that allows you to quickly open or diff them in their own distinct view.
+As in the *Override Report*, the name of each package and the filenames of each override support context menus that allows you to quickly bulk diff, open or diff them in their own distinct view.

 ### ` OverrideAudit: Bulk Diff Single Package` ###